daniellawrence/fabric-web/README.md

 fabric-web
 ==========

-Taking the magic of fabric and throwing up as a website for ease of use.
+Taking the magic of fabric and throwing up as a website for ease of use

 screenshots
 -----------